sholladay/pogo/README.md

 ### Serve static files

-You can use [`Deno.readFile()`](https://deno.land/typedoc/index.html#readfile) to serve the contents of a file from your filesystem.
+You can use [`Deno.readFile()`](https://deno.land/typedoc/index.html#readfile) to serve the contents of a file from the filesystem.

-*Note that currently you must specify the content type of the file using `response.type()`.
-Future versions of Pogo will set the type automatically.*
+*Note that currently you should specify the content type of the file using `response.type()`.
+Future versions of Pogo will provide more egornomic APIs for static files that handle this automatically.*

 ```js
 server.router.get('/', async (request, h) => {